sandeshworld/roboticArmVisualizer/README.md

 # roboticArmVisualizer
 Python GUI application to create custom linkages and adjust joint angles.
 In the future, I plan to add 2d inverse kinematics solver so it can be used for planning too.
-Ultimately, we could also take it to 3d kinematics, though I would like to do that with WebGL and JavaScript.
+Ultimately, I would also take it to 3d kinematics, though I would like to do that with WebGL and JavaScript on a browser.
 If you find this interesting and would like to work with me to add features, please reach out to me.